 Necessary Precautions and Importance

 There is no preparation required before you go for a dental X-ray.
-You should, however, brush your teeth before your appointment to allow a hygienic environemnt while conducting the tests.
+You should, however, brush your teeth before your appointment to allow a hygienic environment while conducting the tests.
 While you may feel like getting an X-ray done is not critical to the health of your teeth, it is anything but!
 Despite the best checkups done by the most reliable dentists, there may be conditions which get left out.
 You must get it performed around once every two years, based on your age and medical history.

 Types of Problems X-rays Can Detect